romanian-assistant/romanian-assistant-core/README.md

 [![Build Status](https://travis-ci.org/jasperproject/jasper-client.svg?branch=master)](https://travis-ci.org/jasperproject/jasper-client) [![Coverage Status](https://img.shields.io/coveralls/jasperproject/jasper-client.svg)](https://coveralls.io/r/jasperproject/jasper-client) [![Codacy Badge](https://www.codacy.com/project/badge/3a50e1bc2261419894d76b7e2c1ac694)](https://www.codacy.com/app/jasperproject/jasper-client)

-Client code for the Jasper voice computing platform.
-Jasper is an open source platform for developing always-on, voice-controlled applications.
+Client code for the Assistant voice computing platform.
+Assistant is an open source platform for developing always-on, voice-controlled applications.

 Learn more at [jasperproject.github.io](http://jasperproject.github.io/), where we have assembly and installation instructions, as well as extensive documentation.
 For the relevant disk image, please visit [SourceForge](http://sourceforge.net/projects/jasperproject/).

 ## Contributing

-If you'd like to contribute to Jasper, please read through our **[Contributing Guide](CONTRIBUTING.md)**, which outlines the philosophies to preserve, tests to run, and more.
+If you'd like to contribute to Assistant, please read through our **[Contributing Guide](CONTRIBUTING.md)**, which outlines the philosophies to preserve, tests to run, and more.
 We highly recommend reading through this guide before writing any code.

 The Contributing Guide also outlines some prospective features and areas that could use love.
-However, for a more thorough overview of Jasper's direction and goals, check out the **[Product Roadmap](https://github.com/jasperproject/jasper-client/wiki/Roadmap)**.
+However, for a more thorough overview of Assistant's direction and goals, check out the **[Product Roadmap](https://github.com/jasperproject/jasper-client/wiki/Roadmap)**.

-Thanks in advance for any and all work you contribute to Jasper!
+Thanks in advance for any and all work you contribute to Assistant!

 ## Support